giellalt/lang-lut/lut.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/pronouns.lexc)</small>Adpositions
-Adpositions in the LUSHOOTSEED language

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adpositions.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/adpositions.lexc)</small>Numerals
-Numerals in the Lushootseed language are numbers.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/numerals.lexc)</small>Verbs
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/pronouns.lexc)</small>Verbs
 Verbs in the Lushootseed language are actions.